JuliaGaussianProcesses/Stheno.jl/README.md

 - Kronecker-factored matrices: this is quite a general issue which might be best be addressed by the creation of a separate package.
 It would be very helpful to have an implementation of the `AbstractMatrix` interface which implements multiplication, inversion, eigenfactorisation etc, which can then be utilised in Stheno.
 - All the Stochastic Differential Equation representation of GP related optimisations.
 See Arno Solin's thesis for a primer.
 This is quite a big problem that should probably be tackled in pieces.
 - Primitives for multi-output GPs: although Stheno does fundamentally have support for multi-output GPs, in the same way that it's helpful to implement so-called "fat" nodes in Automatic Differentiation systems, it may well be helpful to implement specialised multi-output processes in Stheno for performance's sake.
-- Moving stuff from the `src/util` directory to the appropriate upstream package.
-There are two candidates here: block_arrays.jl and toeplitz.jl being moved to BlockArrays.jl and Toeplitz.jl respectively.
-This will likely involve making significant changes to the existing code such that it satisfies the requirements of both Stheno, and the relevant upstream package.
-This is a slightly strange item as it will ultimately involve removing a significant amount of code from Stheno.
-This is a good thing though.
 - Some decent benchmarks: development has not focused on performance so far, but it would be extremely helpful to have a wide range of benchmarks so that we can begin to ensure that time is spent optimally.
 This would involve comparing against [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl), but also some other non-Julia packages.

 If you are interested in any of the above, please either open an issue or PR.
 Better still, if there's something not listed here that you think would be good to see, please open an issue to start a discussion regarding it.